pryv/dev-site/src/customer-resources.md

 ## Contact and support

-You can get in touch with Pryv's support by sending an email to [support@pryv.com](mailto:support@pryv.com) or filling in the form at [Pryv's Helpdesk](http://pryv.com/helpdesk/)
+You can get in touch with Pryv's support at [Open Pryv - Issues and question](https://github.com/pryv/open-pryv.io/issues)